dopeboy/curriculum-2.0/units/2-HTML/lessons/3-listTable/README.md

 1. Attendance: http://scripted.org/attendance
 2. Ask students to complete the following on paper:
 	* Create a list of your 3 favorite hobbies.
-	* Create a table of you three favorite hobbies.
+	* Create a table of your three favorite hobbies.

 ## Opening